 - Returns of Federal Title IV Funds: Returns of Federal Title IV Funds for financial aid students who withdraw, officially or unofficially, from all of their courses in a semester prior to the end of the semester, are guided by special return policies formulated by the United States Department of Education.
 The exact amount required to be returned will vary depending on the amount of grant and loan funds the student received and at what point in the semester the student withdrew.
-In addition, the student will be liable for the balance owed the College for tuition and fees. - Courses Covered: Financial aid is available only for courses within a student's current eligible program of study. - Repeating Courses: For one time only, financial aid will cover a repeated course that has been previously passed.
+In addition, the student will be liable for the balance owed the College for tuition and fees. - Courses Covered: Financial aid is available only for courses within a student's current eligible program of study. - Repeating Courses: For one time only, financial aid will cover a repeated course that has been previously passed and paid for with Title IV financial aid.
 For this purpose, passed means any grade higher than an "F," regardless of any school or program requiring a higher qualitative grade or measure to have been considered to have passed the course.
 A student may be repeatedly paid for failing/withdrawing from a course.
-However, if a student passed a course once, then is repaid for taking it, and fails or withdraws the second time, that failure counts as their paid retake, and the student may not be paid for retaking the course a third time.
-If a program of study requires students to retake all of the coursework for a term in which a student fails a course, any courses retaken that were previously passed in this case are not eligible for Title IV aid. - Satisfactory Academic Progress for Financial Aid (SAPFA): Financial Aid recipients must make Satisfactory Academic Progress for Financial Aid to retain financial aid eligibility.
-The standards for Satisfactory Academic Progress for Financial Aid are specific to the financial aid program, and are both qualitative and quantitative.
+However, if a student passed a course once (covered by Title IV financial aid), then is repaid for taking it, and fails or withdraws the second time, that failure counts as their paid retake, and the student may not be paid for retaking the course a third time.
+If a program of study requires students to retake all of the coursework for a term in which a student fails a course, any courses retaken that were previously passed in this case are not eligible for Title IV aid.

+• Satisfactory Academic Progress for Financial Aid (SAPFA): Financial Aid recipients must make Satisfactory Academic Progress for Financial Aid to retain financial aid eligibility.
+The standards for Satisfactory Academic Progress for Financial Aid are specific to the financial aid program and are both qualitative and quantitative.
 The standards measure a student's cumulative grade point average (CGPA) and his/her "incremental" progress in terms of completing a minimum amount of work at stated intervals.
 When a student is reviewed for SAPFA, all credits in all the student's enrollment periods at Great Bay Community College are included in the review.
-This includes enrollment periods during which the student did not receive financial aid and enrollment periods during which the student did not receive financial aid and enrollment periods during which the student was not matriculated.
 Approval under the college's academic amnesty policy does not remove that academic history from the SAPFA review.
 All academic history at Great Bay is included in this review.
 SAPFA is reviewed by the Financial Aid Office at the end of each semester.